2dareis2do/simple-web-app/README.md

 ## Installation

-This app has been devloped with node js and utilises various npm modules.
+This app has been developed with node js and utilises various npm modules.
 Just be sure to have [Node](http://nodejs.org/) installed first.
-Then simply clone the repo as usual and then use:
+Then simply clone the repo and install as usual:

     $ npm install

-This should install any required dependencies needed in order to run the code.

 To run the app: